petermuehlbacher/notes/README.md

 	* using the above idea one can generalize Fourier transforms not only to higher dimensional setting and manifolds, but also to graph settings (see graph Laplacian)
 * translation = phase change (think of a shift in 1D and what this does to the coefficients of a Fourier _series_)
   * in a space-time metric (having signature 1,1,1,-1) we can “place” a particle at some point in space-time by multiplying the creation operator with some exponential in the right basis (i.e. the one of the Fourier transform) where the spatial part has the inverse sign of the time part because of this metric
+* smoothness of the original function corresponds to decay in the Fourier domain (and vice versa), which can be made precise by the following statement about a random variable’s characteristic function (which is pretty much it’s Fourier transform)
+  * $µ({x: |x|≥2/u})≤1/u \int_{-u}^u (1-\hat µ(t))dt$
+  * in particular gives the following implication (in the appropriate setting): “characteristic function continuous in 0” → “measure is tight” (where tightness is useful since it enables application of Helly’s selection theorem, which is more or less the Banach-Alaoglu theorem for probability measures (latter would give weak-* convergence for signed, unnormed measures)
+* https://terrytao.wordpress.com/2009/04/06/the-fourier-transform/ for a more general take on the subject

 # Braess’ paradox (http://ist.ac.at/fileadmin/user_upload/pdfs/Talks/2016/02/Talk_Timme.pdf)
 * the paradox: given some (directed) graph with a flow (e.g. traffic network) removing edges could improve the “overall situation” (e.g. on average you do not drive as long as before if a street is closed)